 Being charged with a felony is more serious than being charged with a misdemeanor.
 You could be facing considerable jail time if you are found guilty of your charge.
 In light of the serious nature of these charges, there are additional processes to go through before these cases are brought to trial.
 After being arrested, the steps in a felony court case are as follows:

 If you are facing criminal charges, you need aggressive legal representation to ensure your rights are protected and your name is cleared.
-At Sabuco, Beck, Hansen, Massino & Pollack, P.C., our team of experienced Will County criminal law attorneys have the knowledge to provide our clients with the kind of hard-hitting legal defense that gets results.
-With offices throughout Will County and the surrounding area, call Sabuco, Beck, Hansen, Massino & Pollack, P.C. today at (815) 730-8860 for an initial consultation.
+At Sabuco Beck, P.C., our team of experienced Will County criminal law attorneys have the knowledge to provide our clients with the kind of hard-hitting legal defense that gets results.
+With offices throughout Will County and the surrounding area, call Sabuco Beck, P.C. today at (815) 730-8860 for an initial consultation.

 950 Essington Road Suite B

 Fax : (815) 730-8865